 Is there a safe solution for images?
 Yes.
 Why not just pay to license images so that you don’t have to worry about copyright infringement issues?
 Unless you are kicking out new posts for your blog every day, you are not going to need a large number of images each month so the cost should be minimal.

 Fotolia is hardly the only stock image site on the web.
 Other well-known sites include Shutterstock.com and iStockPhoto.com.
-Browse each site and you should quickly get a feel for which one has the images that best fit the theme of your website.
+Browse each site, and you should quickly get a feel for which one has the images that best fit the theme of your website.

 When it comes to copyright issues, is using free images on your blog a smart move?
-You will have to decide for yourself, but the low costs of licensing images from stock photo sites suggests a fairly obvious answer.
+You will have to decide for yourself, but the low costs of licensing images from stock photo sites suggest a fairly obvious answer.

 Richard A. Chapo, Esq.

 Other Copyright and DMCA Articles Of Interest: